PeterBengtson/Ooloi-docs/ADRs/0026-Pitch-Representation-and-Operations.md

 **Chromatic Mode**: Essential for accurate playback mathematics where enharmonic equivalents (C# = Db) must produce identical frequencies.
 Guarantees consistent MIDI output regardless of input spelling.

 **Diatonic Mode**: Critical for notation correctness where spelling relationships must be preserved.
-A piece requiring "C## to D##" progression cannot accept chromatic mode's "C# to Eb" output, as this destroys the intended harmonic analysis.
+A piece requiring "C## to D##" progression cannot accept chromatic mode's "C## to E" output, as this destroys the intended harmonic analysis.

 **No Simplification Policy**: Automatic enharmonic simplification (C## → D) would corrupt composer intent.
 Contemporary music frequently uses extreme accidentals for specific harmonic or analytic purposes that must be preserved exactly.